February 1st or February 2nd ??

 P.S.
 Check out my pins on my Brighit Board

 P.P.S Looking for an easy Celtic project ?
-Try this Celtic Wish Pouch.
+Try this Celtic Wish Pouch you’ll find it in my FREE Handwork Resource Library.

 The post “Imbolc – Brighit – Candlemas – St. Brigid’s Day ” first appeared on Handwork Homeschool.